 When people ask how to transplant a ponytail palm tree (Beaucarnea recurvata), the most important factor is the size of the tree.
 If you grow small ponytail palms in pots, or grow them as bonsai plants, swapping out the pot is not a complex procedure.
 However, ponytail palms grown in the ground, or in large pots, can reach 18 feet (5.5 m.) tall and 6 feet (2 m.) wide.
 Transplanting large ponytail palms is a very different matter than moving a small one into a slightly bigger pot.
 Read on to learn about ponytail palm replanting.

 It is entirely possible to repot or transplant a ponytail palm, no matter how large it is.
 You can undertake ponytail palm replanting yourself, as long as you follow the general guidelines.
 Transplanting large ponytail palms, however, requires the assistance of many strong arms and even a tractor.

 If you have a potted ponytail palm, consider well before moving it to a bigger pot.
-Potted ponytail palms are happiest when root bound.
+Potted ponytail palms are happiest when root-bound.
 If you are trying to grow it as a bonsai, repotting may not be a good idea since ponytail palm replanting encourages the plant to grow bigger.

 When to Move Ponytail Palms

 Knowing when to move ponytail palms is important to the transplant effort.
 The best time to repot or transplant a ponytail palm is in early spring or summer.
-This gives the plant many months to establish new roots before winter chill sets in.
+This gives the plant many months to establish new roots before the winter chill sets in.